 (Speaking of the cartoon mailbox, you can also see a bit of polish in how you can hit a popcorn cart and the game’s usual “hit something” particle effects will change to popcorn!)

 Since Confetti was such a bust, let’s talk about interesting things, like sewers!
 Sewers in video games are so novel!
-Unfortunately this isn’t a fun-filled video game sewer so much as it is an underground tunnel, but it’s accessed via a manhole so I hope you’ll forgive my confusion!
+Unfortunately this isn’t a fun-filled video game sewer so much as it is a dry, underground tunnel, but it’s accessed via a manhole so I hope you’ll forgive my confusion.
 Down in the underground, the player will find a number of Unversed, as well as a of Thunder command in a chest.
 That might seem like an incidental prize until you come to an unpowered dynamo at the end of the path.
 The only way to activate this dynamo is to trigger a number of Thunder-aligned attacks in a row.
-This is easiest done using the Thunderbolt command style and then attacking the dynamo with your Thunder-aligned attacks, which is easily done for Aqua and Ven, but not poor Terra, who doesn’t have the Thunderbolt yet!
+This is easiest done using the Thunderbolt command style and then attacking the dynamo with your Thunder-aligned attacks.
+Too bad for Terra players, because he doesn’t have Thunderbolt yet!
 (This is a curiosity of Ventus’ progression: there are three basic command styles to earn, one per Final Fantasy element, but only Ven earns all three of them in his first set of worlds!)
 The dynamo annoys me by forcing you to activate it each time you visit the underground, meaning you may have to swap out your commands, wait for them to reload, then activate the dynamo, then swap in your regular commands… It really pays off to grab every prize you can during your first attempt, even though Ventus can’t grab every available prize at the moment.
 Seriously, what a pain.

 While you’re wandering around here, you may have Ven’s first encounter with the Vile Phial, this game’s healing monster.
 The Vile Phial works differently than Green Requiems of the past: should you attack it, it will defend itself by poisoning you, will distract it from healing!
 A clever little change that makes it far more interesting as an enemy than the Requiems ever were, if you ask me.
 Bravo!

 The Vile Phial isn’t Ven’s only new best buddy: if I’m not mistaken, this is also his first encounter with the Spiderchest, a Mimic-style Unversed that disguises itself as a large chest.
-They first appear in earlier worlds for Terra and Ven, but I don’t believe Ven crosses paths with them until here in Disney Town (outside Mirage Arena), but please correct me if I’m mistaken.
+They first appear in earlier worlds for Terra and Aqua, but I don’t believe Ven crosses paths with them until here in Disney Town (excusing the Mirage Arena), but please correct me if I’m mistaken.
 Spiderchests are completely harmless, mostly because they can’t hide like Cymbal Monkeys.
-Sure, they disguise themselves as chests, but only as big chests, and the fact is that BBS doesn’t have enough large chests to trick you into opening these at an inopportune time (big chests are only used to hide Maps and a few other items).
+Sure, they disguise themselves as chests, but only as big chests, and the fact is that BBS doesn’t have very many large chests means you’ll never be tricked (big chests are only used to hide Maps and a few other items).
 Once you learn that they exist, you’ll probably avoid large chests until all enemies are defeated, at which point the Spiderchest will be all alone and unable to use its missile attack strategy!
 The only time where Spiderchests are truly a threat is in the Mirage Arena when they spawn already active, and you’ll have to put up with their odd combination mortar attack and burrowing strategy.

 Once you’ve triggered the dynamo, you activate what may be the most advanced platforming we’ve seen in the series to date.
 Rising and falling platforms, giant cartoon gloves as platforms, rotating gears… and you trying to grab all the stickers and chests that they lead to!
 Most importantly, the platforms also lead to the next room, where you’ll encounter the preposterous sight of a Captain Justice pinball machine where you play the role of the ball!
 The pinball machine hides a few chests, all incredibly valuable, and also an exit that you can only reach by hitting four “crown” bumpers in the pinball machine (though the real tricky part is getting to the door, which involves you moving “into” the background of the pinball game’s 2D perspective!).

-(By the way, something is wrong about this room.
-The coding involved in the pinball machine makes it so that D-Link upgrade stars dropped in this room will never fall to the ground, which caused me to lose one at least once because I killed an enemy too high in the air for me to retrieve the star!)
+(By the way, a glitch I discovered in this room, possibly a consequence of the pinball machine’s physics.
+If you defeat enemies in the hall leading to the pinball machine, they might drop D-Link upgrade stars just like any other enemies.
+The thing is, the stars never fall to the ground in this room, which caused me to lose one at least once because I killed an enemy too high in the air for me to retrieve the star!)

-After leaving through the exit door, one finds themselves outside on the street – specifically, in the room just outside Terra’s minigame.
+After leaving through the exit door, one finds themselves outside on the street, specifically, in the room just outside Terra’s minigame.
 There, they can spot a far-away prize, with the strong implication that they should use mobility upgrades to get from here to there – god forbid you fall down and have to start back in the underground!
 For some characters, this is easier done, and it’s clear that the game didn’t expect you to be able to get Ven to the other side without a later mobility upgrade.
 The trouble is… you to totally can sequence break your way up there, thanks to Dash attacks in your command deck.
-To make matters worse, Ven’s prize is isn’t some small prize but an upgrade of the mobility upgrade you were supposed to use to get to this platform in the first place, meaning you can grab it now to sequence break even further!
+To make matters worse, Ven’s prize is isn’t some small prize, but an upgraded version of the very mobility upgrade you were supposed to use to get to this platform in the first place, meaning you can grab it right now to sequence break even further!

-You also unlock a Disney Town Command Board after clearing this world, which leads into our next and final prize for clearing the world, which is a little obscure and only available the International version and later.
+You also unlock a Disney Town Command Board after clearing this world, which is an appropriate segue to our next and final prize for clearing the world, which is a little obscure and only available the International version and later.
 After clearing Disney Town in these versions of BBS, you unlock a new feature in Command Board.
 Since we haven’t covered Command Board yet, I’ll try to speak generally: after clearing Disney Town, a certain square in Command Board has a small chance of summoning Captain Justice (or his Terra-story counterpart, Captain Dark) instead of the square’s usual results.
-Should you do this outside of the Mirage Arena, and also not in the Disney Town “Toon Board,” (yeesh) you can win yourself a new D-Link featuring Captain Justice/Dark (Justice is the pre-upgraded version of the D-Link and Dark is the fully upgraded Lv 2 version).
+Should you do this outside of the Mirage Arena, and also not in the Disney Town “Toon Board,” (yeesh) you can win yourself a new D-Link featuring Captain Justice and a certain fellow mysterious stranger seen in Terra’s storyline, Captain Dark (Justice is the pre-upgraded version of the D-Link and Dark is the fully upgraded Lv 2 version).
 I’ll discuss the matter in further detail in our coverage of Command Board during Aqua’s storyline.
 The actual Captain Justice/Dark D-Link isn’t very good, but you’ll need it for 100%.